gustavfranssonnyvell/cherrypop/README.md

 and autodivide up the workload.
 Also there is no minimum limit for hosts, well, one might be nice.
 It's perfect for setting up low-end servers in a cloud or a cloud where you want the most bang for the bucks.

+# Usage
+This section be filled in more later.
+To deploy a vm, have a disk image ready and create a machine on one of the nodes from it.
+When you press OK/done in virt-manager for instance, it will be distributed immediately.
+It is not recommended to install new VMs on the cloud as if the cloud changes then the VM might be moved and the installation broken.
+So have an image ready beforehand.
+Any VM with the prefix ignoreXXX (XXX=name) will not be managed by Cherrypop other than copied to other nodes.

 # Installing a Cherrypop node using deb
 - Install Ubuntu 14.04 LTS.
 Update & upgrade & dist-upgrade it after installation is done.
 - Install LizardFS and configure a mount.
 Mkdir /var/lib/libvirt.
 Link in images e.g.: ln -s /YOURLFSMOUNT/images /var/lib/libvirt/images